sn-code-inside/applied-quantitative-methods-in-technology-foresight/ch08/README.md

 - **`bean_dataset.zip`** → contains `angular_leaf_spot/`, `bean_rust/`, `healthy/`
   Used by `ch8_projects_5_6_transfer_learning.py` for transfer learning experiments.
 The script handles extraction and train/validation/test splitting automatically.

-### Runtime Download

-- **Per-Capita Energy Use** is fetched directly from the Our World in Data server when `ch8_project_1_energy_technology_trend_forecasting.py` is executed.
-No manual download is required.

-> **Reproducibility note:** URL-based data may change over time.
-For archival reproducibility, download the CSV once and set the `URL` variable in the script to the local file path.
 ---

 ## Notes